Gerald O'Hara: Auxiliary Bishop of Philadelphia

 On April 26, 1929, O'Hara was appointed as an auxiliary bishop of the Archdiocese of Philadelphia and titular bishop of Heliopolis in Phoenicia by Pope Pius XI.
 He received his episcopal consecration on May 21, 1929, from Cardinal Dougherty, with Bishops John MacGinley and Thomas O'Reilly serving as co-consecrators, at the Cathedral Basilica of Saints Peter and Paul in Philadelphia.

 In addition to his episcopal duties, O'Hara served as pastor of the Nativity B.V.M.
 Parish in Port Richmond, Philadelphia, and as vicar general of the archdiocese.
 O'Hara also was president of the American Catholic Historical Association from 1934 to 1936.

 Bishop of Savannah

-On November 26, 1935, O'Hara was appointed the ninth bishop of the Diocese of Savannah by Pius XI, succeeding Bishop Michael Keyes.
+On November 26, 1935, O'Hara was appointed the ninth bishop of Savannah by Pius XI, succeeding Bishop Michael Keyes.
 In 1936, the diocese was renamed as the Diocese of Savannah-Atlanta.
 With the creation of the separate Diocese of Atlanta in 1956, the Diocese of Savannah regained its original name.